just4give/balena-edge-impulse-linux/README.md

 # Edge Impulse Linux SDK support for balena

-This project enables you to run Edge Impulse Linux SDK on balenaOS thus allowing you to manage a fleet of devices with the same software stack on them which can do various kinds of Machine Learning applications.
+This project enables you to run Edge Impulse Linux SDK on balenaOS thus allowing you to manage a fleet of devices with the same software stack on them which can do various kinds of on-device Machine Learning applications.

 ### Hardware
 <table>